Readers are leaders, and leaders are readers. Here’s a list of 20 great HR books that have the power to transform both you and your organization.

 Summary: “Quantifiably Better” is the HR leader’s roadmap to successfully interpreting data, and using it to make a real business impact.

-Why it made the list: Pick up this book if you’re just getting started with HR analytics, or you know you need to improve your current practices.
+Why it made our list of top HR books: Pick up this book if you’re just getting started with HR analytics, or you know you need to improve your current practices.

 4. Give and Take: A Revolutionary Approach to Success